 How to massage a baby?

-Let’s look into these baby massage techniques to give your baby a soothing massage.
+Let’s look into these baby massage techniques in brief to give your baby a soothing massage.

 - Start off by undressing your baby down to their diaper and then placing them on a soft surface, preferably covered with a blanket.